Resource Saving via Ensemble Techniques for Quantum Neural Networks: Discussion

 The dataset used in Experiment III is the reference Diabetes dataset from Scikit-learn, consisting of 10 numerical features, including age, sex, body mass index, blood serum measurements, and also a target variable, a quantitative measure of disease progression one year after baseline.
 The dataset is composed of 442 instances and is often used for non-trivial regression analysis in ML.

 Figure~\ref{fig:diabete_all} illustrates the results of this experiment.
 The performance of the quantum models is notably different from those of the previous two experiments.
-It may be seen that the best performing models are the bagging models containing 80\% of the features, while FM and AdaBoost achieve satisfactory results up to 6 layers, at which point their MSE begins to increase.
+It may be seen that the best-performing models are the bagging models containing 80\% of the features for almost any number of layers, while FM and AdaBoost achieve satisfactory results up to 6 layers, at which point their MSE begins to increase.
 At $l=10$, every model has stabilized, however.
 Bag.\_0.8\_1.0 and Bag.\_0.8\_0.2 have an MSE of respectively 8.8\% and 6.1\% lower than that of FM.
 AdaBoost has an MSE comparable to the error of Bag.\_0.3\_1.0, being only 0.9\% higher than FM.
 Bagging models with 50\% of the features have surprisingly good results, better than those of FM and very close to bagging models with 80\% of the features.

 As in Experiment I and II, a very sharp MSE reduction between $l=1$ and $l=3$ is evident for all of the models.
 Less complex models like bagging with 30\% and 50\% of the features immediately reach a plateau, while the error curves for bagging with 80\% of the features, FM and AdaBoost evolves as the number of parameters increases.
-Considering layer numbers between $l=6$ and $l=8$, it is clear that FM and AdaBoost overfit as the number of model parameters increases, and thus they perform poorly on test data.
-In particular, they overfit to such an extent that they almost reach the same performance level of the simplest bagging models with 30\% of the features.
-The latter show no indication of overfitting however, in common with bagging models having 50\% of the features.
-Bagging with 80\% of the features shows light overfitting when $l>6$, but still achieve the best results from among all of the tested algorithms.
+Considering layer numbers between $l=6$ and $l=8$, it is possible that the capacity of FM and AdaBoost models saturates as the number of model parameters increases, and thus they perform poorly on both training and test data; they struggle in navigating the cost function and escaping from local minima during training.
+In particular, their learning is constrained to such an extent that they almost reach the same performance level of the simplest bagging models with 30\% of the features.
+The latter show no indication of bad generalization however, in common with bagging models having 50\% of the features.
+Bagging with 80\% of the features shows light signs of bad generalization and learning saturation when $l>6$, but still achieve the best results from among all of the tested algorithms.
+The robustness of bagging models to learning saturation with respect to AdaBoost and FM arises from their ability to reduce variance via averaging of decorrelated error across the predictions of each submodel.
+By contrast, when the number of layers is high, AdaBoost and FM utilise a model that is too complex and expressive for the underlying task, leading to learning saturation, bad generalization performances and difficulties in approximating the underlying function.
+In concordance with Experiment II, this result confirm the effectiveness of bagging models in improving the predictive performance of QNN models, especially in cases where the optimization of the cost function becomes challenging, in line with the classical counterpart.